 - iii.
-Why the disclosure falls outside the scope of matters able to be investigated by Universities New Zealand; - iv.
-If the disclosure has been redirected to another appropriate agency, the fact that the disclosure has been so redirected; and - v.
-If UNZ declines to investigate, that the employee can continue to pursue the matter through the Ombudsman's Office or another appropriate authority.
+Why the claim falls outside the scope of matters able to be investigated by Universities New Zealand; or - iv.
+If the claim has been redirected to another appropriate agency, the fact that the claim has been so redirected; or - v.
+Why Universities New Zealand declines to investigate the claim, and that the student can continue to pursue the matter through the Ombudsman's Office or another appropriate authority if they wish.

-7. Investigation of a Disclosure
+7. Investigation of a Claim

 - a.
-Investigation of disclosures will be overseen by the Executive Director of UNZ who may engage another suitably qualified person to carry out investigative work once satisfied that person has no actual or potential conflict of interest or bias. - b.
+Investigation of claims will be overseen by the Chief Executive of UNZ and one other person (usually the Deputy Chair of CUAP) who may engage another suitably qualified person to carry out investigative work once satisfied that person has no actual or potential conflict of interest or bias. - b.
 The investigation will be carried out in accordance with the principles of natural justice. - c.
 Findings of any investigation will be reported to the next meeting of Universities New Zealand following the conclusion of the investigation. - d.
-The Vice-Chancellors of the universities not involved in the disclosure will consider the findings of the investigation and any other information provided by the Vice-Chancellor of the university involved in the disclosure.
-They will then take one of two decisions; - i.
-If satisfied that there has been no serious wrongdoing, they will take no further action. - ii.
-If satisfied that there has been serious wrongdoing, they will refer the matter to the Vice-Chancellor (or the Council) of the university involved in the disclosure for further consideration in accordance with the policies and procedures of that university.
+The Vice-Chancellors of the universities not involved in the claim will consider the findings of the investigation and any other information provided by the Vice-Chancellor of the university involved in the claim.
+They will then take one of two decisions: - i.
+If satisfied that there has been no wrongdoing, they will take no further action. - ii.
+If satisfied that there has been wrongdoing, they will refer the matter to the Vice-Chancellor (or the Council) of the university involved in the claim for further consideration in accordance with the policies and procedures of that university2.
 They may also refer the matter to CUAP for CUAP to recommend appropriate next steps in accordance with the role, functions and powers of UNZ.
-CUAP may recommend one or more of the following to the Vice-Chancellors group; - Placing conditions around the programme(s) and putting in place mechanisms to verify compliance; - Withdrawing approval for the programme(s) to be offered or withdrawing accreditation to provide the programme(s) and removing the programme(s) from the Qualifications Framework.
+CUAP may recommend one or more of the following to the Vice-Chancellors group: - Placing conditions around the programme(s) and putting in place mechanisms to verify compliance; - Withdrawing approval for the programme(s) to be offered or withdrawing accreditation to provide the programme(s) and removing the programme(s) from the Qualifications Framework.

-The Vice-Chancellors of the universities not involved in the disclosure will then consider the recommendation of CUAP and any further views provided by the Vice-Chancellor of the university involved in the disclosure and will make a final binding decision on the matter in accordance with the role, functions and powers of UNZ a.
-If there are any questions regarding this policy, they should be directed either to complaints@universitiesnz.ac.nz, or to the Executive Director of Universities New Zealand.
+The Vice-Chancellors of the universities not involved in the claim will then consider the recommendation of CUAP and any further views provided by the Vice-Chancellor of the university involved in the claim and will make a final binding decision on the matter in accordance with the role, functions and powers of UNZ.